Vyridian/vxlisp/core/Readme.md

 * ./rundoc - This command builds the documenation html.

-* ./runbuildall - This command builds doc, js, and java source and test files.
+* ./runbuildall - This command builds doc, cpp, js, and java source and test files.

+* ./runbuildcpp - This command builds c++ source and test files.

 * ./runbuildjava - This command builds java source and test files.